Appendix A: Types of corrective action

 Employment Termination Due to Reduction, Reorganization, or Elimination of Position

-A staff member may experience termination of employment when a department of the college is reduced in size, is eliminated, is merged, or is reorganized.
+A staff member may experience termination of employment when a department of the university is reduced in size, is eliminated, is merged, or is reorganized.
 This may occur for a variety of reasons, such as a redefinition of a mission, economic or budgetary considerations, or other factors.
 The grounds for appeal for such a termination are limited to the following:

 - That the reason given for the termination (reorganization) is a pretext for removing the staff member;